-Equipment owned by District is not to be used for non-District related reasons without prior approval from the General Manager.
+Equipment owned by District is not to be used for non-District related reasons without prior approval from the general managerGeneral Manager.

-No equipment or furniture may be removed from District property unless the General Manager has given permission.
+No equipment or furniture may be removed from District property unless the general managerGeneral Manager has given permission.

 Upon separation of employment, all District property in the possession of the employee shall be returned to the District.
+Final monetary settlement, such as salary, will not be authorized until this requirement is observed.